Skip to main content

 Ketcher Renderer

 The Ketcher backend render service is used to render molecules on the backend.
 It is optional and the ELN will fall back to a different rendering mechanism if the service can not be reached.
-This might result in less uniform visuals.
+However, this might result in less uniform visuals.
+By default, the render service is already configured if you are using the default docker-compose.yml file (or the ChemCLI installation).

 production:

-:url: 'http://ketchersvc/render'
+:url: "http://ketchersvc/render"

 VNC

-Settings that need to be done are described in Admin Interface > noVNC settings
+Access remote Desktops with VNC using websockify.
+A VNC server needs to be installed on each remote machine.
+Settings that need to be done are described in Admin Interface > noVNC settings.

 OnlyOffice

-Install OnlyOffice instance on a server:
+Install OnlyOffice instance on a server.
+Then modify the editors.yml in the ./shared/pullin/config folder.

 SciFindern

 Chemotion ELN provides users with an easy way to query information in SciFindern by using an API.
 To enable the use of the API, your institute needs to have a regular SciFindern license.
 For each ELN instance, a registration at CAS is needed.
-This is managed by the Chemotion team at KIT to facilitate the process.

 Instance Registration